Cayla Barnes: Ohio State (2023–2024)

 On March 25, 2023, Barnes announced that she would be transferring to Ohio State University for the 2023–24 season.
-In her lone season with the Buckeyes and her final year of NCAA eligibility, Barnes recorded 36 points in 39 games, and her +71 plus-minus led the league.
-In the finals of the national tournament, Barnes had an assist on the championship-winning goal, scored by Joy Dunne, capping off her six-year collegiate career with her first NCAA national championship.
+In her lone season with the Buckeyes and her final year of NCAA eligibility, Barnes recorded 36 points on 11 goals and 25 assists in 39 games.
+Her +71 plus-minus rating led the nation by 16 over the next-best player.

+In the finals of the 2024 NCAA Championship game, Barnes made a crucial defensive play to break up a Wisconsin breakaway before assisting on the championship-winning goal scored by Joy Dunne in Ohio State's 1–0 victory over Wisconsin.
+The title capped off Barnes' six-year collegiate career with her first NCAA national championship.
+She was named Second Team AHCA All-American for the season.